GSCCCA PT-61 eFiling

 5. Do filers download the forms from the Internet?

 PT-61 is an electronic filing (eFiling) program, not a program to download forms.
-Users go online to http://www.gsccca.org and complete the information for the PT-61 on the Internet.
+Users go online to http://www.gsccca.org and complete the information for the PT-61 in your web browser.
 After submitting the data, filers should print the results as a PT-61 form and: 1) take it to the closing, then 2) file it in the Clerk's office with the deed package, if the closing is successful.
-Completing the information on line takes less than 3 minutes, once a user has some experience.

 Back to top